Deformations of Lagrangian subvarieties of holomorphic symplectic manifolds: Abstract

 \section{Abstract}

-We generalize Voisin's theorem on deformations of pairs of a symplectic manifold and a Lagrangian submanifold to the case of Lagrangian simple normal crossing subvarieties.
+We generalize Voisin's theorem on deformations of pairs of a symplectic manifold and a Lagrangian submanifold to the case of Lagrangian normal crossing subvarieties.
+Partial results are obtained for arbitrary Lagrangian subvarieties.
 We apply our results to the study of singular fibers of Lagrangian fibrations.

 \subjclass[2010]{53D05, 32G10, 13D10, 14C30.} \keywords{irreducible symplectic manifolds, lagrangian subvarieties, deformations.}